moynihan/anypoint_twittersms/README.md

 http://localhost:8081/updateandsms?newstatus=NewStatusGoesHere

 Untested Feature since im not hosting publicly and cannot test.
-Twilio allows webhooks, so theoretically you can set sms messages with 'get status' to hit the /getstatus link, else git the update status link.
+Twilio allows webhooks, so theoretically you can set sms messages with 'get status' to hit the /getstatus link, else send to the /updateandsms?newstatus={message.body}